This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 Did you try this recipe?
 Please leave a comment and a rating below and let me know what you think!
 And let me know your favorite cold-fighting ingredients while you're at it!

-- 6 cl ginger juice homemade or storebought
+- 2 ounces ginger juice homemade or store bought

-- Rub the rim of the glass with the sliced ginger.
+- Optional: rub the rim of the glass with the fresh piece of ginger.

-- Top with soda water and garnish with the ginger slice
+- Pour into martini glass,.
+Top with soda water and decorate with a piece of fresh ginger.

 Nutritional information is approximate and automatically calculated, and should only be viewed as an indication.